-Private instruction in music-vocal or instrumental.
-Extra charge for lessons is determined by the college and the rate is assessed per semester.
-Required of majors and minors in music at most colleges.
-Fifteen one-hour lessons per semester.
+This course provides private instruction in music-vocal or instrumental.
+An extra charge for lessons is determined by the college and the rate is assessed per semester.
+This course is required of majors and minors in music at most colleges and universities.
+There will be fifteen one-hour lessons per semester.
 Students may repeat this course to earn a maximum of 8 credits.
 (CC & CR-fall, spr)